alazraq/AutoML/Report/Final Report for Machine Learning II Data Challenge Smart meter is coming.md

         %\nTotal percentage for consecutives : {cons1} %')
 ```

-Given this information, we chose to **discard** all the consecutive missing values that last more than one hour because imputation would not have produced satisfactory results.
+Given this information, sometimes we have chosen to **discard** all the consecutive missing values that last more than one hour because imputation would have not have produced satisfactory results.
 Let us look at the missing values in the target Y_train to confirm this decision.

 ```python
 Y_train.isna().sum()